MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/cloud-consolidation.md

 - All users from OriginalCompany.<span>com are now in the cloud (homed in Skype for Business Online).
 It’s recommended that they also be Teams Only.
 - Skype for Business hybrid configuration with the OriginalCompany.<span>com deployment has been disabled.
 The on-premises deployment is gone.
 - If AcquiredCompany.<span>com wasn’t previously syncing to AAD, to continue from here it needs to be synced now.
-But it is not yet hybrid (shared sip address space), and until the organization is ready to move to hybrid, the online Sip domain for the pure on-premises organization (AcquiredCompany.com) should remain disabled, so that online Teams users can communicate with on-premises users.<br><br>
+But it is not yet hybrid (shared SIP address space), and until the organization is ready to move to hybrid, the online Sip domain for the pure on-premises organization (AcquiredCompany.com) should remain disabled, so that online Teams users can communicate with on-premises users.<br><br>
     ![Figure C diagram](../media/cloud-consolidation-fig-c.png)

 ##### Figure D:

-- AcquiredCompany.<span>com is now enabled as an online sip domain.
+- AcquiredCompany.<span>com is now enabled as an online SIP domain.
 - On-premises is updated to accept OriginalCompany.<span>com.
 (Both allowed domain, and edge certificates are updated).
 - Shared Sip Address Space is enabled between AcquiredCompany.<span>com and Office 365 tenant.
 - Some users in the hybrid organization may have been moved to the cloud, such as User D below (indicated by purple shading).<br><br>